*Wander safe, wander local. Check your region’s local health guidelines before heading out.

 The Sip & Savour Trail – Lanark County

 If you love to ramble through small towns and have a gastronomic experience, then Lanark County’s Sip & Savour Trail is there for you.
 Wander from the picture-perfect towns of Pakenham and Almonte, through the heritage streets of Carleton Place, Smiths Falls, and Perth and then out to the rolling hills of Lanark Highlands.
 Sample one-of-a-kind artisanal award-winning products along the way.
-Visit the website for the full itinerary and craft your own daytrip, two-day or seven-day visit here.
+Visit the website for the full itinerary and craft your own visit here.

 - Dairy Distillery’s vodka is made from dairy permeate, called Vodkow.
 These folks are the only ones in North America making vodka this way.

 - Black Tartan Kitchen’s chef is Ian Carswell, who took gold in Canada’s Great Kitchen Party competition in Ottawa.
+Black Tartan is closed for renovations until August 2021.

 - Crooked Mile Brewery specializes in English-style brews while Stalwart Brewing produces robust, simple, and unique brews.